College of Arts and Sciences

 Undergraduate Diploma, 1972, Universite Nationale du Zaire/Institut Pedagogique National, Kinshasa, Congo (Africa)

 A professor of English and French, Dr. Mulamba has been teaching at the college level — both in the Congo and in the United States — since 1974.
-In 2012, he was named the chair of the Department of English and Modern Languages.
+From 2012 to 2016, he served as chair of Olivet's then Department of English and Modern Languages.

 Dr. Mulamba is a specialist in applied linguistics; sociolinguistics; pragmatics; and language and culture with emphasis on foreign and second language teaching and learning.
 He is fluent in English, French, Ciluba and Lingala; nearly fluent in Swahili and Kisonge; and reads and translates Latin.

 Dr. Mulamba is an internationally recognized scholar and has been published widely, including: